kylegordy/Chatt-Crimes/README.md

 Chatt Crimes
 ============

-Web app that creates a heat map based on local Chattanooga crime data.
+A web app that visualizes local Chattanooga crime data on a map.
+Data provided by the [Chattanooga Open Data Portal](https://data.chattlibrary.org/Public-Safety/Crime-Data/5na4-ggsr).

 ##Instructions for Local Development
 To replicate our development environment a number of open source tools are required, specifically: